sun123zxy/quarto-render/README.md

   QUARTO_RENDER_OUTPUT_DIR      Relative path to the output directory of the template project
 ```

+You might wish to add this tool to your system PATH for easier access.

 ### Setting Up Environment Variables

 To set up the environment variables, execute the following commands in your terminal: